dirkschumacher/ftrljs/readme.md

 ## Memory

 The algorithm stores three dense arrays in the size of the features.
-If your number of features is to large a sparse implementation of the algorithm can be used.
+If your number of features is too large, a sparse implementation of the algorithm can be used.

 ## References